eclipsevortex/SubVortex/README.md

 > IMPORTANT: Before running a validator, be sure you have a redis up and running.
 Please see the [Redis guide](./scripts/redis/README.md) for more details.

-> OPTIONAL: Before runninng a validator, you can install and configure **wandb**, but **HIGHLY RECOMMENDED** as it enables everyone to access various statistics for better performance on the subnet.
-Please see the [Wandb guide](./docs/wandb/wandb.md) for more details.
+> IMPORTANT: By default wandb is enabled when running a validator.
+It is **HIGHLY RECOMMANDED** to not disable it as it enables everyone to access various statistics for better performance on the subnet but if you want to do it, just add `--wandb.off` to the followed pm2 command.
+If you want to keep wandb enabled, please refer to the [Wandb guide](./docs/wandb/wandb.md) for more details as there are some manually steps to go throught before running the validator.

-> IMPORTANT: If you want to run Wandb on the testnet, please ensure you include the argument `--wandb.project_name` when running a miner.
-The project name can be any project you have created on your account, or you can use the testnet subvortex project, which is **test-subvortex-team**.

 Similar to running a miner in the above section, navigate to the SubVortex directory and run the following to launch in PM2.